Loose Pearls

 • How are pearls graded?

-• Where do you find your pearls?
+• Where do you find your loose South Sea pearls?

 • Any design advice for jewellery pieces featuring loose pearls?